bliakher/cobble/README.md

 Ideally, pictures should be in `PNG` format with transparent background.

-There are 13 pictures already provided with the game, so it is possible to play 2 versions:
+There are 13 pictures already provided with the game (in directory `cobble_src/data/pictures`), so it is possible to play 2 versions of the game:
   - 3 symbols per card, 7 cards total
   - 4 symbols per card, 13 cards total